 While brushing out your beard may lead to a bushy look, you must conquer the brush out in order to trim it down and style it the way you want to.

 To clean up your beard waves, kick off your beard care routine with a quick wash, using a beard shampoo or beard wash specially formulated for your face.
 This means it doesn’t include harsh sulfates, dyes, or alcohol.

 - Wash your beard thoroughly (try an argan oil wash)

 - Comb out curls and brush down with a boar bristle brush or comb

 - Once hair is fully brushed out, it’s now ready for trimming and styling

 3. How to trim

 If you want to keep your waves, then you probably want to let your beard grow out.
 However, that doesn’t mean you can’t trim up the sides and line your edges under your cheeks and around your mustache.

-Short beards may be easier to maintain if you don’t want to manage your curls.
+A short beard style may be easier to maintain if you don’t want to manage your curls.

 Thick, short beards look incredibly posh and unique with a wavy hair texture.
 You can use trimming shears to shape and cut down the length.